 In-depth, ongoing experiences with coding and robotics, computer-aided design and 3-D printing, and digital arts and media allow students opportunities to develop design and engineering thinking skills.

 Outdoor learning from overnight study trips provides our students at all grade levels with extraordinary opportunities to explore and appreciate the natural world around us.
-Our school garden provides additional learning opportunities closer to home!
+Our school garden provides additional learning opportunities closer to home (click here to watch a slideshow about our emerging garden)!

 Our five-week Electives program is offered twice a year in fall and winter.
 Parents and community members, who are experts in the field, provide students with meaningful, inspiring experiences in science, engineering, coding, sports and fitness, visual and performing arts, recreation, and various hobbies.
 Students choose from a menu of options that change each time electives are offered.